 If you tested positive for COVID-19, but did not have symptoms:

 You can end home isolation after 5 days.

 People with weak immune systems due to a health condition or medicine may need to be tested before being around others.
-People who have moderate (difficulty breathing) to severe (you were hospitalized) COVID-19 and those with a weak immune system need to stay in home isolation longer than 10 days.
+People who have moderate (difficulty breathing) to severe (you were hospitalized) COVID-19 and those with a weak immune system need to stay in home isolation for at least 10 to 20 days.
 Talk with your health care provider to find out when it's safe to be around others.

 When to Call the Doctor

 You should contact your health care provider:

 - If you have symptoms and think you may have been exposed to COVID-19

 - If you have COVID-19 and your symptoms are getting worse